HSuiteNetwork/v1-dex-provider/README.md

 Before running the application, you need to configure your credentials in `index.js`:

 ### 1. API Key (DEX Providers Only)
-Replace the placeholder with your HbarSuite API key. **This is only required if you want to become a DEX provider and earn fees**:
+Replace the placeholder with your HSuite API key. **This is only required if you want to become a DEX provider and earn fees**:
 ```javascript
 const apiKey = 'YOUR_API_KEY_HERE';
 ```